Lightning strike causes power surge at Clarkston Heights home

-A home in the Clarkston Heights was damaged this afternoon when lightning hit a nearby tree.
+A home in the Clarkston Heights was damaged Sunday afternoon when lightning hit a nearby tree.

-The property owner reported a lightning strike and a strong smell of smoke in his home around 1 p.m.
+The property owner reported a lightning strike and a strong smell of smoke in his home at about 1 p.m.
 Crews with the Asotin County Fire District No. 1 arrived to find lightning had struck a tree in the front yard.

 Firefighters shut off power to the home and used a thermal imaging camera to check for any issues, according to Asotin County Fire Chief Noel Hardin.